-Justin Bieber returns to Instagram
+Justin Bieber accidentally returns to Instagram

 - Fans celebrated his return Monday

+(CNN)Just when we thought our national nightmare was over, Justin Bieber has broken hearts all over again

-It seems like forever ago that Justin Bieber quit Instagram (it was just August 16), but the star has now returned -- much to the delight of the Beliebers.
+It seemed like forever ago that Justin Bieber quit Instagram (it was just August 16), but on Monday it appeared the star had returned -- much to the delight of the Beliebers.

 The Biebs quit after some irate fans -- and a few of his exes -- got into it regarding photos he posted of him and gal pal, model Sofia Richie.